• Skip to primary navigation

 Helping manage student and residence life matters

 With the number of students on campus each day – and living both on- and off-campus – keeping them safe, providing full access, ensuring their rights, and investigating both student and institutional misconduct is a matter for experienced education counsel.
-Today’s issues are complex, for example: restroom access by transgender students, equal rights for LBGTQ+ students, accommodations for students with disabilities, and discipline when students or employees break the rules – including relatively new rules about online behavior.
+Today’s issues are complex, for example: restroom access by transgender students, equal rights for LBGTQ+ students, accommodations for students with disabilities, addressing bullying behavior, ensuring free speech rights within the limits of university policy and law, and discipline when students or employees break the rules – including relatively new rules about online behavior.
 F3 attorneys provide guidance on compliance as well as assisting with investigations if issues arise such as alleged Title IX violations, hazing, harassment, and even rape.

 When colleges build, we’re there to help